trstlabs/intento-integration-hub/tokenstream.fun/README.md

 * USDC is IBC-transferred from Noble to Osmosis using PFM
 * Tokens land on a **derived Intento account** on Osmosis
 * You fund that address with **OSMO or INTO** for gas
-* Intento executes the stream into OSMO using Skip\:Go
+* Intento executes the stream into OSMO using Skip:Go

 ### Requirements: